MSeelbach/QuAnt/README.md

 ## Getting Started
 -The repository can be cloned with <br/>
 `git clone https://github.com/MSeelbach/QuAnt/` <br/>
--We recommend the user to set up a conda environment
+-We recommend the user to set up a conda environment with
 ```
 conda create -n QuAnt-env python=3.8
 conda activate QuAnt-env